 Cooling Center Open: July 26-30

-With forecasted temperatures of over 90 degrees expected this week, the City of Issaquah is opening a cooling center at the Issaquah Senior Center.
-The center will be open from Tuesday July 26 through Saturday, July 30 from 8:30 a.m. to 9 p.m.
+With forecasted temperatures of over 90 degrees this week, the City of Issaquah has opened a cooling center at the Issaquah Senior Center.
+The center will be open from Tuesday July 26 through Saturday July 30 from 8:30 a.m. to 9 p.m.

 Please spread the word to those who may need a cool place in the upcoming days.